arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

     We have now set our first breakpoint.
 We will continue this process for the remaining breakpoints.

     The breakpoint we have just set is for the call to `memcpy`, where the EXE resource is written into a newly-created buffer.

 1. Press `Ctrl + G` to open the `Enter expression to follow` window.

+    In the window, enter `XXXXXX` and hit enter.

+1. Press `F2` to set a breakpoint

+    The breakpoint we have just set is for the call to the function that obfuscates the template loaded into memory.

+1. Press `Ctrl + G` to open the `Enter expression to follow` window.

+    In the window, enter `4034F3` and hit enter.

+1. Press `F2` to set a breakpoint

+    The breakpoint we have just set is for the call to `GeneratePasscode()`, which is the function master function that takes care of passcode generation.

+1. Press `Ctrl + G` to open the `Enter expression to follow` window.